VOL. XCIV, NO. 247

 Frequently Asked Questions

-MarketInOut differentiates itself with Multi-market stock screener covering 35+ exchanges, with both technical and fundamental criteria.
+Choose MarketInOut if you need Multi-market stock screener covering 35+ exchanges, with both technical and fundamental criteria.
 Filters can be applied by exchange, sector, industry, index, or watchlist.
-Timeframes include hourly, daily, weekly, and monthly, with per-stock Excel exports., Intraday timeframes (5m/15m/30m/1h/4h) are available for IEX, Forex, and Crypto.
-Extended-hours trading is not supported., and Formula Screener allows custom queries with AND/OR/NOT logic, multi-timeframe conditions, historical/range screening, index and ticker references, and regime filters., whereas Qfinr stands out for Multi-country, multi-asset portfolio tracking and analysis covering stocks, bonds, ETFs, mutual funds, commodities, and deposits., Portfolio import via manual entry, Excel/CSV templates, or statements from Indian custodians and brokers, including CAMS, KFintech, NSDL, CDSL, Zerodha, HDFC Securities, ICICI Securities, and Kotak Securities., and Screeners for stocks, mutual funds, and ETFs, along with a “Discover Ideas” module for new opportunities..
+Timeframes include hourly, daily, weekly, and monthly, with per-stock Excel exports., and Intraday timeframes (5m/15m/30m/1h/4h) are available for IEX, Forex, and Crypto.
+Extended-hours trading is not supported..
+Go with Qfinr if Multi-country, multi-asset portfolio tracking and analysis covering stocks, bonds, ETFs, mutual funds, commodities, and deposits., and Portfolio import via manual entry, Excel/CSV templates, or statements from Indian custodians and brokers, including CAMS, KFintech, NSDL, CDSL, Zerodha, HDFC Securities, ICICI Securities, and Kotak Securities. better fits how you invest.

 Curation & Accuracy